Global Business Law Program

 Private Markets

 The rise of private markets poses both opportunities and challenges for corporate leaders and policymakers alike.
-The Private Markets Initiative contributes to policy development in the US and internationally by gathering scholars, regulators, and practitioners on topics, such as securities regulation, corporate governance, and ESG, that intersect with private equity and venture capital.
+The Private Markets Initiative contributes to policy development in the US and internationally by gathering scholars, regulators, and industry leaders on cutting-edge topics that intersect with private equity and venture capital.

 Women in Business Law